Homeschooling tips for parents from the pros

 The edtech entrepreneur: Outschool CEO and co-founder, Amir Nathoo

-Outschool is a completely brilliant online school offering imaginative, engaging classes, across all subject areas, for kids aged three to 18.
+Outschool is an online school offering imaginative, engaging classes, across all subject areas, for kids aged three to 18.
 From Harry Potter Potions, eg chemistry, to learning civics through Minecraft and grammar using Fortnite, it appeals on multiple levels, from the creativity of the classes to the passion of the teachers, as well as the social interaction with kids from all over the world.
 Think of it as the 2020 version of pen pals.

 'It's a terrible situation we're in, but there are opportunities to try new things and to do things a bit differently,' CEO, Amir Nathoo, tells Culture Whisper.
 'It's a real shame if people come out of quarantine and say: "We kept up with our schoolwork" – that would be a real missed opportunity.
 Do you want them to say they kept up with schoolwork or interacted with kids from around the world?
 Learned a new skill?
 Take the opportunity.'